• Skip to primary navigation

 Master of Arts (Theology) (MA Theol)

-Full time: 2 years Available as Part Time AQF9 CRICOS Code: 041657G
+Full time: 2 years Available as Part Time AQF 9

 The Master of Arts (Theology) program is aimed at providing continuing education in theology for graduates in full-time ministry.

-Students in the program are assumed to be building on the knowledge and skills they developed in the Bachelor of Divinity (BD) program, or its equivalent.
+Students in the program are assumed to be building on the knowledge and skills they developed in the Bachelor of Divinity (BD) or Bachelor of Theology/Master of Theology (Coursework) (BTh/ThM) programs or their equivalent.
 Accordingly, MA (Theol) students are expected to demonstrate in their work, the range of skills appropriate to superior Level III undergraduate students.

 Ask a Question